turingschool-examples/code_retreat/string_games/README.markdown

 becomes "sentence sample a is This".

 * Level 1: Use whatever tools are helpful
-* Level 2: Don't use any form of array
+* Level 2: Don't use any form of Array
 * Level 3: Use only strings, conditionals, and `each_char`
+* Level 4: Manipulate the string in place rather than creating a new one

 ### Run Length Encoding/Decoding